Striveworks/valor/docs/installation.md

 docker compose --env-file ./api/.env.testing up
 ```

 This will set up the necessary environment variables, start both the API and database services, and run the database migration job.
-To rest that everything is running properly, the endpoint `localhost:8000/health` should return `{"status":"ok"}`
+The endpoint `localhost:8000/health` should return `{"status":"ok"}` if all of Valor's services were started correctly.

 **Note: running Valor this way is not intended for production and scalable use, and is only recommended for development and testing purposes**.

 ### Deploying via Docker and a hosted database

-For a more production grade deployment, we publish the images `ghcr.io/striveworks/valor/valor-service` for the REST API, and `ghcr.io/striveworks/valor/migrations`, which is used for setting up the database and migrations.
+For a more production grade deployment, we publish the images `ghcr.io/striveworks/valor/valor-service` (used for the REST API) and `ghcr.io/striveworks/valor/migrations` (used for setting up the database and migrations).
 These can be paired with any Postgres database with the PostGIS extension.

-The following environment variables are required for running these
+The following environment variables are required for running these images:

 | Variable | Description | Images that need it |
 | --- | --- | --- |
 | `POSTGRES_HOST` | The host of the Postgres database | `valor-service`, `migrations` |